masonmedia/pact_demo/README.md

 #### Framework and build tools

-The project is built with Vue.js, scss, animate.css, and Bootstrap 5 for UI framework.
+The project is built with Vue.js, Vue CLI, SCSS, animate.css, and Bootstrap 5 for UI framework.
 For styling and layout I use Bootstrap's Atomic, utility class approach.

 #### Carousel